Kids Reward Chart Printable

-- Make sure that there is a good variety in material and immaterial rewards.
+- Make sure that there is a good variety of material and immaterial rewards.

 - You can also create a reward system for eg two children who argue a lot.
 Agreed periods, no arguments, but fun together or playing alone provides a sticker, and a reward can then be earned together.

-- You can make simple versions for small children, eg with just going to sleep or eat well.
-Sticking a sticker and after a few times a small gift is often very exciting for the little ones.
+- You can make simple versions for small children, eg just going to sleep or eating well.
+Sticking a sticker and after a few times, a small gift is often very exciting for the little ones.

 How to use this free printable: